Eniimz/s25-c-connect/client/README.md

-# React + Tailwind App

-A simple React + TypeScript application with Tailwind CSS.
+# CampusConnect - Client

+React frontend application for CampusConnect job matching platform.

+## Overview

+This is the client-side application built with React, TypeScript, and Tailwind CSS.
+It provides a modern, responsive interface for job seekers and employers to connect.

 ## Quick Start